divyamth/bankingApp/README.md

 ## To learn more about the website and what stacks does it use
-take a look at the following resources:
+Take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.